emanuelfqueiroz/apms-solution/README.md

 - The Command stack is responsible for handling all commands, which are requests that modify the state of the system.

 - The Query stack is responsible for handling all queries.
-It is ideal if we need to use a read-replica or a `consolidated` database like `MongoDB` or `Redis`
+It is great when we need to access differente data strucutures, like: `consolidated data` or `real time analysis`.

 This separation allows for flexibility in scaling, as the Command stack and Query stack can be scaled independently based on their load.
 It also improves performance, as read and write operations can be optimized separately.